 - Muscular dystrophy

 For someone living with any of these conditions, using an inhaler is beyond their capability, particularly if they lack the dexterity in their hands.
 In such scenarios, a nebulizer guarantees medication is given as need be, even when required in a hurry, as with a rescue inhaler.

 Doctors will usually prescribe a nebulizer for young children with upper respiratory ailments and frequent colds.
 It’s typically a short-term remedy unless your healthcare provider discovers other contributing underlying issues such as asthma.

 are you aware toddlers and babies can require a nebulizer mask?

 Although diagnosing an infant with asthma can be an uphill battle, in some instances, a toddler or baby will require breathing treatment.
 However, most will resist a mouthpiece and fight a mask.
 In such unique situations, a pacifier nebulizer is a lifesaver.

 The attachment is a snug fit onto the mouthpiece, causing infants to naturally seal their mouth around it and inhale through their nose.
 As a result, medication is naturally inhaled and delivered to the lungs.

 what kind of medicine is compatible with a nebulizer mask?

 Nebulizers can be used to vaporize short-acting and long-acting medication.
-The common medications paired with these devices are:
+The common respiratory medications paired with these devices are:

 - Cromolyn Sodium: It’s long-term medicine that relaxes the airways and lung muscles.